Vrushali-anil-Chaudhari/FinanceBot/README.md

 - **Knowledge Base**: A rich repository of financial advice stored as vector embeddings.
 - **RAG Methodology**: Ensures the chatbot retrieves the most relevant data and provides it in an engaging conversational format.

-Built with **Python 3.10.14**, this project is beginner-friendly and highly functional.

 ---